Resources for Policy Writers

 UC Systemwide Policies

-Coordination & Review (C&R) in the Office of the President is the office of record for Presidential delegations of authority and Presidential policies.
+University Policy Office in the Office of the President is the office of record for Presidential delegations of authority and Presidential policies.
 The process of development, coordination, review and issuance of these documents is the responsibility of that office; legal review is the responsibility of the General Counsel of The Regents.
 Presidential policies may be issued in the form of letters, statements, delegations of authority, or as policy manuals.
-On this website, policies, guidelines, and procedures that originate from UC Office of the President are marked with a symbol; those that originate from another UC campus are marked with a symbol.

-Occasionally this site site provides a link to an important non-UC resource (e.g., Federal regulations).
-Such links are marked with a symbol.
+Occasionally this site provides a link to an important non-UC resource (e.g., Federal regulations).

 Policy.
 A University policy is a written statement that meets all four of the following conditions:

-2. It addresses basic values of the University, or supports the teaching, research, and public service mission of the University, or promotes efficient operations, or ensures compliance with laws or regulations, or
+It addresses basic values of the University, or supports the teaching, research, and public service mission of the University, or promotes efficient operations, or ensures compliance with laws or regulations, or reduces institutional risk.

-4. It requires formal approval by the highest executive or academic authorities of the institution (e.g., The Regents, the UC President, the Chancellor, an officer of the University specifically designated by the President or Chancellor, or the Academic Senate).
+It requires formal approval by the highest executive or academic authorities of the institution (e.g., The Regents, the UC President, the Chancellor, the Campus Provost and Executive Vice Chancellor, an officer of the University specifically designated by the President or Chancellor, or the Academic Senate).

 Procedure.
 A procedure is a set of guidelines or a description of a set of steps or a process which, if followed, implements policy.